-Ciara Slammed By Kelly Rowland & Charlamagne Over Naked Photoshoot With Son
+Ciara Slammed By Kelly Rowland And Charlamagne Over Naked Photoshoot With Son

-Ciara is feeling the heat from former Destiny’s Child star Kelly Rowland, DJ Charlamagne tha God and comedian Lil Duval after she posted a topless photo of herself posing with her naked 2-year-old son, Future, and husband Russell Wilson to Instagram.
+Ciara is feeling the heat from former Destiny’s Child star Kelly Rowland, DJ Charlamagne tha God, and comedian Lil Duval after she posted a topless photo of herself posing with her naked two-year-old son, Future, and husband Russell Wilson to Instagram.

 Ciara uploaded the shot that caused a whole lot of controversy to her Instagram page on March 7, and Kelly made it pretty clear that she’s not a fan of the singer and model, who is pregnant with her second child, wearing nothing but a white pair of underwear while holding her son – who was completely nude in the photo.